bdickason/shots/README.md

 A: Your operating system has a limit on the number of files that can be open at any time.
 To resolve this, you can use the command: `ulimit -n 10480`

 For more information: http://superuser.com/questions/261023/how-to-change-default-ulimit-values-in-mac-os-x-10-6

+**Q: I can't install grunt, it says: 'bash: grunt: command not found'**

+A: `npm` may have installed grunt to a folder that is not in your path, so your OS is having trouble finding it.

+1. Type `npm ls -g` and observe the path to your npm files (e.g. `/usr/local/share/npm/bin`)
+2. Open the file ~/.profile in your favorite text editor (e.g. `subl ~/.profile`)
+3. Add the line: `export PATH="/usr/local/share/npm/bin:$PATH"`
+4. This will make sure anything installed with npm -g will show up in your path and be immediately accessible.
+5. Save the file
+6. Run this command in the same terminal window: `source ~/.profile` to reload your config and use the new PATH

+You should now be able to run `grunt` without any problems.

+For more information, see [this stack overflow thread](http://stackoverflow.com/questions/16868924/grunt-command-not-found-when-running-from-terminal).